spack/spack/lib/spack/docs/packaging_guide.rst

 (e.g.. ``+debug``) to control how dependencies should be built.

 Note that both users and package authors can use the same spec syntax to refer to different package configurations.
-Users use this syntax on the command line to find specs or to install specs with particular constraints, and package authors can use it to describe relationships between packages.
+Users use the spec syntax on the command line to find installed packages or to install packages with particular constraints, and package authors can use it to describe relationships between packages.

 .. _virtual-dependencies: